 3303 Curriculum and Assessment in K-12 Art.
-Studies issues related to curriculum in the K-12 art class, including national and state level standards for visual arts, children's development in art, scope and sequence in curriculum design, budget and art materials, inclusion of learners with special needs, professional standards, and development of course objectives and assessment.
-PRE: Junior Status.
-SO
+Studies issues related to curriculum in the K-12 art class, including national and state level standards for visual arts, children's development in art, scope and sequence in

 3304 Painting II.
 Studio-based continuation of methods and concepts learned in Painting I, with water-media, including acrylic and watercolor.
 Continued development of perceptual awareness, rendering, composition, and creative problem solving through study that may include still-life, figure, landscape, and abstract/conceptual subjects.
 PRE: ART 2316.
 S